Nike-Inc/Elevate/README.md

 Some other things worth noting in this example:

 1. The `Decodable` protocol conformance was implemented as an extension on the struct.
 This allows the struct to keep its automatic memberwise initializer.
 2. Standard primitive types are supported as well as `URL`, `Array`, and `Dictionary` types.
-See `ParserPropertyType` definition for the full list.
+See `ParserPropertyProtocol` definition for the full list.
 3. Elevate facilitates passing a parsed property into a `Decoder` for further manipulation.
 See the `birthDate` property in the example above.
 The `DateDecoder` is a standard `Decoder` provided by Elevate to make date parsing hassle free.
 4. A `Decoder` or `Decodable` type can be provided to a property of type `.Array` to parse each item in the array to that type.
 This also works with the `.Dictionary` type to parse a nested JSON object.
 5. The parser guarantees that properties will be of the specified type, so it is safe to use the custom operators to automatically extract the `Any` value from the `entity` dictionary and cast it to the return type.